 Acts 13:26 Men and brethren, children of the stock of Abraham, and whosoever among you feareth Yahweh, to you is the word of this salvation sent

-Yahshua (the Savior), who is the very Word of Yahweh, is also our Messiah.
+Messiah the Savior, who spoke the very Word of Yahweh, is also our Messiah.
 This mystery is revealed in the Old Testament scriptures to those who can rightly divide the Word of truth (2 Tim 2:15).

 Once we uncover the conspiracy against the Messiah, His true identity (that has been concealed within the teachings of the doctrine of the trinity) is revealed.
 Also, the truth regarding when our reward of Salvation transpires becomes rather evident.